 Logs from apps on Elastic Beanstalk can often be aggregated with the same in-app logging libraries you would use without Elastic Beanstalk.
-For example, a Java app might use logback or log4j, a .NET app might use NLog or log4net, and a Ruby app might use a Logger class like remote_syslog_logger.
+For example, a Java app might use logback or log4j, a .NET app might use NLog or log4net, and a Ruby app might use a Logger class like

 To configure your Elastic Beanstalk app to log to Papertrail, follow the instructions for the log library or language/framework you use, like log4j, logback, or PHP.
 See Configuration.

-Finally, if neither of the above are suitable, please contact us to see what other options we may have.
+If neither of the above are suitable, please contact us to see what other options we may have.
 We can usually suggest a solution based on your environment.

 Both pre-made and custom images can use a powerful feature of Elastic Beanstalk: the

 commands configuration file option.
 This option allows app owners to specify commands to run after an instance boots.
 Read more.

 If your instance provisioning process includes hitting an API (such as Papertrail’s HTTP API or altering the system configuration, the